 There are safe ways to dispose of nuclear waste and reactor safety.
 So, the environmental impacts of nuclear energy can be reduced considerably.

-Next-generation reactors designs exist that can reduce waste, improve safety, and reduce costs.
+Next-generation reactor designs exist that can reduce waste, improve safety, and reduce costs.

 Advantages of nuclear power as an alternative energy

 Nuclear energy by far has the lowest impact on the environment since it does not release any harmful gases.
-There is no adverse effect on water, land or any habitats due to the use of it.
+There is no adverse effect on water, land, or any habitats due to its use of it.